 How can I make an appointment?

-Mr Julian Shah is available on Wednesday afternoons.
+Mr Julian Shah is available on Wednesday mornings.
 Please telephone our Patient Liaison team for an appointment on 020 7935 9720 or complete our online form.